 Conciseness | The content is lean and efficient.
 It doesn't explain what Teams is, what MCP is, or how OAuth works—it assumes Claude knows these things.
 Every section delivers actionable information without padding. | 3 / 3 |

-Actionability | Provides concrete MCP tool call examples with JSON payloads, a JavaScript polling snippet with regex matching, specific retry/timeout parameters, and clear fallback behavior.
-The examples are copy-paste ready and cover the key workflows. | 3 / 3 |
+Actionability | Provides concrete MCP tool call examples with JSON payloads, executable polling logic in JavaScript, specific regex patterns for approval detection, and clear fallback/retry behavior.
+The examples are copy-paste ready. | 3 / 3 |

-Workflow Clarity | The Human-in-the-Loop Approval section is a clear 3-step sequence with explicit validation (verify message_id confirmation), error handling (retry once, fallback), polling parameters (5s interval, 5 min timeout), escalation on timeout, and an acknowledgment step.
+Workflow Clarity | The Human-in-the-Loop Approval section is a clear 3-step workflow with explicit validation (verify message_id confirmation), error handling (retry once, fallback), polling parameters (5s interval, 5 min timeout), escalation on timeout, and an acknowledgment step.
 This is a well-structured feedback loop. | 3 / 3 |

-Progressive Disclosure | The skill provides a concise overview with quick-start examples inline and appropriately defers advanced content (Adaptive Cards, rate limits, security) to REFERENCE.md with a clear one-level-deep reference.
-Content is well-organized into logical sections. | 3 / 3 |
+Progressive Disclosure | The skill provides a concise overview with quick-start examples inline and appropriately defers advanced content (Adaptive Cards, rate limits, security) to a one-level-deep REFERENCE.md link that is clearly signaled with context about when to use it. | 3 / 3 |

 Total | 12 / 12 Passed |